 People with different authentication for each service should log in to both, but using cloud and local software together can be hard.

-That’s where Microsoft steps in and solves this issue with the Azure AD Connect.
+That’s where Microsoft steps in and solves this issue with Azure AD Connect.
 Employees can have one Azure Active Directory identity for cloud services like Microsoft Office 365 and on-premises.

 Simply put, users can use and link their cloud and local applications with ease.
 Also, Azure AD Connect replaces older tools, such as Azure AD Sync and DirSync.